jjallaire/draftpod/src/components/guide/articles/cardpools.md

 ### Cardpool Database

 Once you have a cardpool, you need register it with draftpod so that it can build packs that correspond to the cards you have on hand.
 To do this you create a database of cards in the pool.
-We recommend using <a href="https://www.deckedbuilder.com/" target="_blank">Decked Builder</a> for this, since it has excellent data entry features which make entering cards a snap (it takes about 20 minutes to enter an entire cardpool).
+We recommend using <a href="https://www.deckedbuilder.com/">Decked Builder</a> for this, since it has excellent data entry features which make entering cards a snap (it takes about 20 minutes to enter an entire cardpool).

 Note that while we recommend Decked Builder, you can use any program you like for creating the database so long as it can export a CSV file with _id_ (Multiverse ID) and _quantity_ fields.